apollographql/apollo-server/docs/source/setup.md

 <h2 id="graphqlKoa">Using with Koa 2</h2>

-The following code snippet shows how to use GraphQL Server with Koa:
+The following code snippet shows how to use Apollo Server with Koa:

 ```js
 import koa from 'koa';